oluijks/blog.luba.dev/src/data/blog/_affiliates/airfryer-philips-ninja-af300eu.md

 - **No lingering kitchen odors**
 - **No dinner-time tension**, only cheerful anticipation: "What shall we airfry tonight?"

-Cooking became intimate—not in a crude way, but warmly, like saying, "We're in this together."
+Cooking became intimate, not in a crude way, but warmly, like saying, "We're in this together."
 The airfryer created space for laughter, gentle touches, and genuine connection.

 ## 🔍 Key Features to Look For When Buying an Airfryer